akashc777/akashc777.github.io/_posts/2021-10-09-Multiuser-Whiteboard.md

 IT'S LIVE AT: [live page]{:target="_blank"}

-It's a very use of websockets to implement chat and whiteboard.
+It's a very simple use of websockets to implement chat and whiteboard.

 **NOTE** \
 Just a fun project so it does NOT include any DB or any kind of security